spvriend/hawpy/README.md

 ## Technical Specifications

-The package will be written in python 2.7.13.
+The package will be written in Python 2.7.13.
 The package will take advantage of several modules from the SciPy stack, via the [Anaconda distribution](https://www.continuum.io/downloads).